What Is a Welding Blanket? Do You Need One?

 What do you use a welding blanket for?

 Welding blankets can cover equipment, materials, and surfaces, protecting them from damage.
 Welding blankets are versatile and can also be used in the vertical position as stationary or movable curtains for personnel and equipment protection.

 Ideally, welding takes place in environments where everything is designed with safety in mind.
 However, you may weld in places and conditions that are not ideal.

 When welding, high amounts of heat, sparks, spatter, and slag material scatter all over the area.
 These hazards occur in higher amounts when welding in the vertical and overhead positions.

 Heat, sparks, spatter, etc., can cause aesthetic damage to the surrounding materials, up to severe injuries and fire.

 To make things worse, hot-cutting processes such as oxyfuel and plasma produce spatter in larger amounts.
-Heavy spatter drops underneath the metal and is even more harmful than welding spatter.
+Heavy spatter drops underneath the metal and is more harmful than welding spatter.

 Furthermore, other less intense processes such as brazing, heat treatment of metals, grinding, and sandblasting, can also damage the surrounding area.